 - 2 cups water (or use 3 cups for chunky granola)

 Combine the dry ingredients in one bowl and combine the wet ingredients in another bowl.
 Mix each bowl individually, then combine and mix thoroughly.
-Spread on cookie sheet and place in oven (or over source of heat) at 150-200°F overnight.
+Spread on a cookie sheet and place in the oven (or other source of heat) at 150-200°F overnight.

 For granola that melts in your mouth, use a dehydrator to dry it.